CRAZY CANVAS

 Depending on the effect you want to achieve, you can use other colours on canvases or combine them in parts.

-The following colours are particularly suitable for painting on primed cotton canvases:
+The following colours are particularly suitable for painting on our primed COTTON canvases:

 • Acrylic paint